kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 For the purposes of this project, we only include images in the calibration process that pass the corner detection process with (nx, ny) = (9, 6).

-###  1.2 Camera matrix and distortion coefficients
+###  1.2 Camera Calibration

-Image objects that successfully pass the corner detection process are saved in a list and passed to the `camera.calibrate()` method.
-This method receives real world points `image.objPoints` and the equivalent image coordinates `image.imgPoints`  to compute the camera's calibration matrix and distortion coefficients as well as the rotation/translation vectors for each image.
+`CalibrationImage` objects that successfully pass the corner detection process are appended to a list and passed to the `Camera.calibrate()` method.
+This method receives real world points `image.objPoints`, and the equivalent image coordinates `image.imgPoints`, and calls [cv2.calibrateCamera](https://docs.opencv.org/4.1.1/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) to compute the camera's calibration matrix and distortion coefficients as well as the rotation/translation vectors for each image.
 The camera calibration parameters are saved in a pickle file for future reference.

-Once the camera calibration matrix has been calculated, it is possible to undistort images - two examples of undistorted images are shown below:
+Once the camera calibration matrix has been calculated, it is possible to undistort images using the `Camera.undistortImage()` method.
+Two examples of images before and after the distortion correction are shown below:

 <img title="undistorted image02" alt="alt" src="./writeup_images/undistorted2.png"  style=" margin:10px 50px; width: 100%" />

 <img title="undistorted image02" alt="alt" src="./writeup_images/undistorted3.png"  style=" margin:10px 50px; width: 100%" />
-<p align="center">Example of distortion-correction. &nbsp Left column: Original Images
+<p align="center">Example of distortion correction. &nbsp Left column: Original Images
 &nbsp &nbsp Right: Undistorted Image </p>

 [Back to Top](#advanced-lane-finding-project)

 ## 2. Lane Detection Pipeline (single images)

+For the lane detection on images, we define the `ImagePipeline` class (in `classes/imagepipeline.py`).
+The pipeline receives a `Camera` instance as its input, which contains the parameters for the camera installed on the vehicle.

 #### 2.1.
 Provide an example of a distortion-corrected image.